mmistakes/minimal-mistakes/_posts/2018-01-24-Textual Criticism.markdown

 ## Definitions

-Uncial script: a text written completely in capital letters, without spaces (scripto continua), diacritics, or punctuation.
+**Uncial script**: a text written completely in capital letters, without spaces (scripto continua), diacritics, or punctuation.
 Older than minuscules.

-Minuscule: a text written in lowercase letters with a few words starting in capital letters.
+**Minuscule**: a text written in lowercase letters with a few words starting in capital letters.
 Several centuries after Christ.

-Codex: a book (collection of pages that turn) made of paper, vellum, papyrus, or similar and written by hand (manuscript) .
+**Codex**: a book (collection of pages that turn) made of paper, vellum, papyrus, or similar and written by hand (manuscript) .
 It replaced the old scroll.
 * Vaticanus (B) – c.
 325–350
 * Sinaiticus (a.k.a.
 Aleph, א) A – c.
 330–360
 * Alexandrinus (A) – c.
 400–440